JakobGM/astrality/docs/modules.rst

         Compile a specific :ref:`template <module_templates>` to its target destination.

     :ref:`run <run_action>`:
-        Execute a shell command, possibly referring to any compiled template and/or the current :ref:`period <timer_periods>` defined by the :ref:`module timer <timers>`.
+        Execute a shell command, possibly referring to any compiled template and/or the last detected :ref:`event <event_listener_events>` defined by the :ref:`module event listener <event_listeners>`.

     :ref:`trigger <trigger_action>`:
         Perform *all* actions specified within another :ref:`event block <events>`.
 With other words, this action *appends* all the actions within another event block to the actions already specified in the event block.
 Useful for not having to repeat yourself when you want the same actions to be performed during different events.